What is a sales funnel? Stages, examples and how to build one

 Sales Funnel Awareness and Discovery

 Early in their journey, your potential customers have a question or concern.
-They research to learn about possible solutions, which is when they discover your business.
+They research potential solutions, which is when they discover your business.

-Perhaps they received a cold call from a member of your team who was focused on prospecting or maybe they found your site and contact information on their own.
+Perhaps they received a cold call from a member of your team focused on prospecting, or found your site and contact information on their own.

 At this stage, they’re still identifying their challenge.

-They have many questions as they’re trying to verbalize their problem and are looking for a trusted source of information.
+They have many questions as they try to verbalize their problem and seek a trusted source of information.

 Here are three examples of searches and questions prospects might have for specific industries: